martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 This document aims to _not_ address the following items:

 * Provide a way how to replace the existing Infinispan layer
-* Discuss design of caching or its impact on performance
+* Discuss the design of caching or its impact on performance

 # Technologies

 - **[Infinispan](https://infinispan.org)** - Infinispan is a distributed in-memory key/value data store with optional schema.
 It can be used both as an embedded Java library and as a language-independent service accessed remotely over a variety of protocols.
-In this proposal, we will target Infinispan in the remote (client/server) scenario.
+In this proposal, we target Infinispan in the remote (client/server) scenario.
 - **[Hot Rod](https://infinispan.org/docs/stable/titles/hotrod_java/hotrod_java.html)** - Hot Rod is a wire protocol that Infinispan clients use to talk to a remote grid.
 It is a binary, platform-independent protocol that was developed in the open as a part of Infinispan.
 - **[Protocol buffers](https://developers.google.com/protocol-buffers/)** - Protocol Buffers (Protobuf) is a lightweight binary media type for structured data.
 In our case, it provides interoperability between the client (Keycloak-X store) and the Infinispan server.